1. Home

 Equal to

-Used to find data that exactly matches the value specified by the user.
+Finds data that exactly matches the specified value.

 Example